 The widgets that I find most useful to our users are the following:

-Catch User’s Browser Information
+Catching User’s Browser Information

-So far those are the available solutions that you can use.
+So far, those are the available solutions that you can use.
 We hope that’ll help.

-If you have any questions, concerns, or feedback, feel free to comment below or open a new thread on the forum page.
+If you have questions, concerns, or feedback, feel free to comment below or open a new thread on the forum page.